Spirals-Team/test4repair-experiments/results/math/53/jGenProg/readme.md

 Nb of EvoSuite Tests: 119

-Nb of Failing EvoSuite Tests: 119
+Nb of Failing EvoSuite Tests: 3

 ---
 #Seed: 24

 ## Patch 66 #  jGenProg+MinImpact With Seed 24

+jGenProg+MinImpact returns this patch in the first place

 org.apache.commons.math.complex.Complex : 153